B2. Operations

 To Facilitate the Task To Enrich the Task

-• Have students compose problems involving larger numbers while using base ten materials rather than tokens to represent and solve them;
+• Have students compose problems involving larger numbers while using base ten materials rather than counters to represent and solve them;

 • Have the student look at grocery store advertising flyers or catalogs for ideas from which the student will compose problems (for example, "If a box contains 8 chocolates, how many chocolates are there in 4 boxes?").